-I have had hundreds of conversations with people who like me have gotten sick or faced something traumatic that changed their lives forever.
-I have asked each person the same 2 questions that people have asked me.
-So I thought what a perfect way to introduce myself and my why.
+Throughout my life, I have had hundreds of conversations with people who, like me, have gotten sick or faced something traumatic that changed their lives forever.
+I have listened as they intimately shared their suffering and their victories.

-While I remember my childhood being fun I also remember from an early age thinking something was wrong with me.
-What I wouldn’t know until much later in life, is that we all feel this way.
-We all feel like we are too this or too little of that.
-The part that matters is that I thought it was something to hide, that if others knew the truth I wouldn’t have family or friends anymore.
+While I remember my childhood being fun, I also remember thinking something was wrong with me from an early age.
+I wouldn’t know until much later in life that we all feel this way at times.
+We all experience the Goldilocks principle; we are too much of this or too little of that, never just right.
+Additionally, I grew up learning that this was something to hide, that if others knew the truth, I’d be alone.

 In my early teens, my grandfather vanished.
 Yup… vanished.
-Now I know that this is where my depression really took hold of me.
-At the moment all I could see was I didn’t understand what was happening, lots of sadness, and immediately I felt like he had left because of me.
-Once again, I knew I had to hide this feeling.
-Everyone around me was so sad, they would hate me if they knew it was my fault.
+Now, I see this as a crucial moment in my life when my depression took hold of me.
+At the moment, I knew I didn’t understand what was happening.
+I was drowning in sadness and felt like he had left because of me.
+Once again, I thought I had to hide this feeling.
+Everyone around me was so sad; they would hate me if they knew it was my fault.

 Let’s fast forward 20 years.
-I’ve been living this way day in and day out through marrying my current husband.
-Having 2 amazing children, and being their mom day in and day out.
-Through happy moments and sad ones.
-What I didn’t notice was that I was getting worse.
+I’ve been living this way every day through marrying my current husband, having two exceptional children, and my career.
+There are happy and sad moments, and here I am chugging along in life, unaware that it is getting worse.

 What’s worse than depression?